Code-the-Dream-School/python-200/lessons/10_llm_pipelines/README.md

 The core idea is a shift in how you think about language models: not as a conversational partner, but as a data processing step.
 LLMs are remarkably good at certain transformation tasks -- classifying freeform text, extracting structured fields from messy data, normalizing inconsistent values -- that would be tedious or impossible to handle with deterministic code.
 When one of those tasks sits in the middle of a data pipeline, an LLM call is a legitimate engineering choice.

-> For an introduction to the course, and a discussion of how to set up your environment, please see the [Welcome](../README.md) page.

 ## Topics

 1. [LLMs as a Transform Step](01_llms_transform.md)